 - Ideally you’ll want to leave your purifier running for most of the day or even 24/7.
 That’s because once the air is initially cleaned, keeping your purifier running maintains the cleanliness of the air without letting the air quality level reach its original bad level.

 - Purifiers cannot remove mold completely – only airborne spores.
-Mold has to be removed directly at its source as otherwise it will continue to present a health problem.
+Mold has to be removed directly at its source otherwise it will continue to present a health problem.

 Additionally, it’s worth considering that purifiers need a little bit of space between themselves and a wall or furniture – typically about 1-2 feet or so to allow proper unrestricted airflow.